drakkr/QSOS/index.md

 * A formal [method](/Method.html) describing a workflow to evaluate open source components and related projects

-* A set of [tools](/Tools.html) to help apply the QSOS workflow of templates, evaluations and comparisons
+* A set of [tools](/Tools.html) to help apply the QSOS workflow on templates, evaluations and comparisons

-* A [community](/Community.html) developping and maintaining QSOS's templates, evaluations and tools
+* A [community](/Community.html) developping and maintaining these templates, evaluations and tools